 The Major Project is the capstone module of the Masters programme.
-Focusing on skills of critical research, analysis and presentation, the capstone project enables you to synthesise and apply the knowledge and skills they have acquired throughout the course.
-It provides them with the opportunity to craft their own approach to the field through critical-theoretical and/or creative, practice-based research, supported by a series of taught sessions, enabling a depth and breadth of engagement with research methods.
+Focusing on critical research, analysis, and presentation, the capstone project enables students to synthesise and apply the knowledge and skills they have acquired throughout the course.
+The module provides students with an extensive programme of training and resources which are designed to aid them in the development, planning, research, and writing of their projects.
+It brings together students from several MA programmes in the School of Critical Studies and Creative Industries and embeds a range of interdisciplinary and practice-led approaches to their respective fields of study.
+It provides students with the opportunity to craft their own approach to their field through critical-theoretical and/or creative, practice-based research.
 The Major Project can accommodate research projects developed through a range of academic and professional contexts depending on the motivation and interests of the student.
-It can be presented either as a dissertation or as a creative project, such as a portfolio comprising a chosen medium or media, accompanied by a critical commentary.
+It can be presented either as a written dissertation or as a creative project, such as a portfolio comprising a chosen medium or media, accompanied by a critical commentary.
 The intensity of the workload increases across the three teaching blocks, allowing increasing focus in line with the level of your expertise.

 The Professional Placement module is a core module for those students following a masters programme that incorporates professional placement learning, following completion of 120 credits.
 It provides you with the opportunity to apply your knowledge and skills to an appropriate working environment, and to develop and enhance key employability skills and subject-specific professional skills in your chosen subject.
 You may wish to use the placement experience as a platform for your subsequent major project module, and would be expected to use it to help inform your decisions about future careers.

-Applicants should have a good BA (Hons) degree or equivalent qualification in a relevant subject area, which may include:
+Applicants should have a 2:2 or above honours degree or equivalent qualification in a relevant subject area, which may include:

-For those students without professional experience in museums and galleries, voluntary museum work is not a requirement for acceptance on the course.
+For those applicants without professional experience in museums and galleries, voluntary museum work is not a requirement for acceptance on the course.

 Applicants with prior qualifications and learning may be exempt from appropriate parts of a course in accordance with the University's policy for the assessment of prior learning and prior experiential learning.
 Contact the faculty office for further information.